Storage Coffee Beans

 Coffee after harvest will be preliminarily processed according to one of 3 main methods (wet, dry, and semi-wet) to remove the outer skin and mucus layer depending on the requirements and implementation of each method.

 The green coffee is then dried and stored in specialized bags.
-Depending on the primary processing unit, coffee will be classified by variety, batch, region, or preliminary processing conditions.
+Depending on the primary processing unit, coffee will be classified by variety, batch, region, or initial processing conditions.
 Temperature, humidity to maintain freshness, resistance to mold, and damage of each type of coffee are also considered and carefully selected.

 Warehousing system, temperature and humidity control, and control system are selected and used according to strict regulations, which is the way to preserve coffee of some Specialty cafes.